IAmNewbieZ/kali-hackthebox/README.md

 3. Copy `tmux.conf` to your local `.tmux.conf` and enter the command `tmux source .tmux.conf`, after that press Ctrl+F and I to install the plugins.
 Then wait for a bit and it will finish.

 # Optional
-You want to list all the directories but with the colour is green instead of blue.
-Please change the value of `[Color4Intense]` to `Color=0,255,106`.
+You want to list all the directories but with green colour instead of blue.
+Please change the value of `[Color4Intense]` to `Color=0,255,106` in `HackTheBox.colorscheme`.
 This will change all the blue to green colour